ZanichelliEditore/design-system/src/components/z-card/readme.md

 - `--z-card--color-cover-background`: used to set the background color of the color cover.
 - `--z-card--border-color`: used to set the border color of the card.
 - `--aspect-ratio`: used to set the ratio of the cover (respecting the indications of the design).
 Default is `1.62`.
+- `--z-card--text-background`: used to set the background color of the text variant
+- `--z-card--text-border-radius`: used to set the border radius for the text variant
+- `--z-card--text-border`: used to set the border for the text variant

 ---
 ## Notes